IRTF-HRPC/create-ietf-draft-repo-action/README.md

 The first is a validation workflow against the markdown draft file that runs on every commit, and generates and commits HTML, XML, and TXT files from the draft markdown back to the repo upon push to the main branch.
+(Note that the first commit will fail on generation since the default draft template is not valid.)

 The second is a manually triggered workflow that takes an email address as input, and submits the current version of the repository's draft to